Bob Gassoff: Family

-Gassoff's parents, Albert and Denise, were staunch supporter of his interest in hockey and encouraged him from a very early age.
-Gassoff's brother, Brad, was also an NHL hockey player.
+Gassoff's parents, Albert and Denise, encouraged his interest in hockey from a very early age.
+Gassoff's brother, Brad, also played in the NHL.
 His brother Ken, born October 9, 1954, was drafted by the New York Rangers in the 1974 NHL amateur draft and by the Houston Aeros in the 1974 WHA Amateur Draft.
-Gassoff's son Bob Gassoff Jr. (born two months after the fatal motorcycle accident in 1977) eventually also became a hockey player, briefly playing minor league professional hockey for the Peoria Rivermen (ECHL) after a four year college hockey career with the University of Michigan Wolverines men's ice hockey team.
+Gassoff's son Bob Gassoff Jr. (born two months after the fatal motorcycle accident in 1977) eventually also became a hockey player, briefly playing minor league professional hockey for the Peoria Rivermen (ECHL) after a four-year college hockey career with the university of Michigan Wolverines men's ice hockey team.
 He became a Navy SEAL after retiring from hockey.

 Tributes

 Following his death, the Bob Gassoff Trophy was created to be presented annually to the most improved defenseman in the Central Hockey League (CHL).